yangjianfeng1208/edge-ai-libraries/microservices/document-ingestion/pgvector/docs/get-started.md

 Try uploading a sample PDF file and verify that the embeddings and files are stored.
 Run the commands from the same shell as where the environment variables are set.

+1. **Download a sample PDF file**:
-1. Download a sample PDF file:
+   Download a sample PDF document to test the file upload and embedding creation process.
     ```bash
     curl -LO https://github.com/py-pdf/sample-files/blob/main/001-trivial/minimal-document.pdf
     ```

-2. POST the file to create embedding and store in object storage.
+2. **Upload the file to create embedding and store in object storage**:
+   Submit the PDF file to the dataprep service for processing and storage.
    ```bash
    curl -X POST "http://${host_ip}:${DATAPREP_HOST_PORT}/documents" \
        -H "Content-Type: multipart/form-data" \
        -F "files=@./minimal-document.pdf"
    ```

-3. Verify whether embeddings were created and document was uploaded to object storage.
+3. **Verify the file was processed and stored**:
+   Retrieve a list of all files to confirm successful processing and storage.
     ```bash
     curl -X GET "http://${host_ip}:${DATAPREP_HOST_PORT}/documents"
     ```
    Expected output: A JSON response with details of the file should be printed.

+4. **Delete the uploaded file**:
+   Remove the stored file from the system using the file details from step 3.
-4. Get the `bucket_name` and `file_name` from GET call response in step 3 and use it in the DELETE request below.
+   Get the `bucket_name` and `file_name` from GET call response in step 3 and use it in the DELETE request below.
     ```bash
     curl -X DELETE "http://${host_ip}:${DATAPREP_HOST_PORT}/documents?bucket_name=<bucket_name>&file_name=<file_name>"
     ```

-5. To clean-up, delete the sample pdf file.
+5. **Clean up the sample PDF file**:
+   Remove the downloaded PDF file from your local system.
    ```bash
    rm -rf ./minimal-document.pdf
    ```